AMIRANDA9112/AirBnB_clone/README.md

 # AirBnB_clone - console
 ## Description

-this is a project inspired by the AirBnB application and aims to carry out a complete web project which is divided into 4 steps:
+This is a project inspired by the AirBnB application and aims to carry out a complete web project which is divided into 4 steps:

 * A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging).